shanerbo/Sudoku-BackTracking/README.md

   God damn it.
 It is too hard to have it worked.
   * Bottleneck:
   1. Different resulotion may make result vary.
   2. For different fonts, the accuracy changes.
+So far, the best score I have hit is 86% percent for a certain font.
   3. After I got binary clipped images, I need to feed them to model I trained.
 The problem is I need to convert them into binary format again.
 Time complexity is high AF.